FlawzyByte/Prog-5/README.md

 - `gameOver`
   - Payload: `{ "roomId": string, "winnerId": string }`

-## Architecture diagram
+ Architecture diagram
-To be created later
+Arch digram will be found in the docs/arch